christinegu27/State-Sentencing-Project/README.md

 Florida - no statewide portal.
 Some counties have info on demographics too

 Pennsylvania - statewide portal is there and contains demographic information for some defendants as well.
 However, the information is in PDF form

 Virginia - there is a statewide portal and most, if not all, defendants have demographic information.
 Just one issue: no judge name (https://eapps.courts.state.va.us/ocis/landing/false)
 (http://ewsocis1.courts.state.va.us/CJISWeb/Logoff.do)

 Kentucky - statewide portal exists and some defendants have demographic info too.

 New York - portal exists but no demographic information on defendants.

-Mississippi - only Supreme Court cases available online - must request otherwise Maine - online portal but no demographic portal Colorado - no statewide portal - must request individual county Arkansas - statewide portal exists, but not all district courts upload their information Nevada - online portal for Supreme Court and appeals only - does not contain demographic info or judge Arizona - online portal with information for 177 out of 184 courts.
-Does not have demographic info or judge Utah - must pay a subscription fee to access online New Mexico - statewide portal exists, but is difficult to search through (requires name/DOB or exact case number) Michigan - no demographic information
+Mississippi - portal for Supreme court cases

+Maine - online portal but no demographic information

+Colorado - no statewide portal - must request individual county

+Arkansas - statewide portal exists, but not all district courts upload their information

+Nevada - online portal for Supreme Court and appeals only - does not contain demographic info or judge

+Arizona - online portal with information for 177 out of 184 courts.
+Does not have demographic info or judge

+Utah - Appellate cases' information available

+New Mexico - statewide portal exists, but is difficult to search through (requires name/DOB or exact case number)

+Michigan - portal but no demographic information

 Georgia - must register an account to access

-Tennessee - portal exists with judge but no demographic information West Virginia -  judges have biographies including pictures for the most part, still looking for court records South Carolina - search portal by county, scraping is explicitly banned North Carolina - no online portal available
+Tennessee - portal exists with judge but no demographic information

+West Virginia -  judges have biographies including pictures for the most part, still looking for court records

+South Carolina - search portal by county, scraping is explicitly banned

+North Carolina - no online portal available

-Maryland - sitewide portal with demographic information and charge, but no sentence or judge Delaware - sitewide portal with judge but not demographic information New Hampshire - no statewide portal
+Maryland - sitewide portal with demographic information and charge, but no sentence or judge

+Delaware - sitewide portal with judge but not demographic information

+New Hampshire - no statewide portal

-Connecticut - sitewide portal very easy to navigate, but lacks demographic information and judge New Jersey - exists, but requires specific searches and a recaptcha Rhode Island- sitewide portal with judge but not demographic information Ohio - no statewide portal
+Connecticut - sitewide portal very easy to navigate, but lacks demographic information and judge

+New Jersey - exists, but requires specific searches and a recaptcha

+Rhode Island- sitewide portal with judge but not demographic information

+Ohio - no statewide portal

 Illinois - no statewide portal, some limited courts available but lack demographic information and judge

 ### Tools/Skills Required